 PhD Student, Integrative Neuroscience

-Gabriella’s research interests lie at the intersection human memory, memory distortion and healthy cognitive aging using behavioral, functional neuroimaging and brain stimulation methods.
+Gabriella’s research interests lie at the intersection of human memory, memory distortion, and healthy cognitive aging using behavioral, functional neuroimaging, and brain stimulation methods.

 email: gvhirsch [at] uchicago.edu